GitSpecialClone/AutoSnipeBot/README.md

 <H2>bug fixes:</H2>

+* 06/21/2021:<br>
+  - Added little space that tells the user how much BNB/ETH/etc is in the personal wallet and its value.
+Information gets updated every 10 seconds, and if it does not show your balance it means something is wrong with your settings (RPC probably)

 * 06/17/2021:<br>
   - Add functionality for token pools that are not token/bnb
   - Uniswap V3 & many more DEXs